invoiceninja/invoiceninja.github.io/source/en/clients.md

 Just like the billing address, standard address information fields are available here to enter a shipping address for your clients with.
 Additionally, you can use the _Copy Billing_ button below these fields, to simply copy the billing address information into the shipping address fields as well.

+#### Locations

+You can add multiple locations to a client.
+These locations can be used to store different address information for the client, such as a different billing address or shipping address.

+Locations can be added to the Invoice / Quote / Credit / Recurring Invoice from their respective edit pages.
+These locations will override the client's default billing or shipping address for the specific invoice.
+This is useful if you have a client that has multiple locations, or if you need to send an invoice to a different address than the client's default billing address.

 ### Settings

 - By clicking Settings from the edit client dropdown, you can tailor any setting to the client, including payment settings, tax, currency, invoice design, email templates, and more: